MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/activedirectory/Get-ADDomainController.md

 -----------

 Get a global catalog in the current forest using Discovery.
 Domain type id is used in this scenario.
-Possible values are 1 = PrimaryDC, 2 = GlobalCatalog, 3 = KDC, 4 = TimeService, 5 = ReliableTimeService or 6 = ADWS.

 ### -------------------------- EXAMPLE 5 --------------------------
 ```